kingborehaha/DS-Gadget/README.md

 ###  Prerelease 0.14.2):

+* Fixed bug where DS Gadget would load all stats at min value if Load stats checkbox was checked and values weren't changed

+###  Prerelease 0.14.2):

 * Fixed an issue where DS Gadget couldn't find files after launching from Windows search.

 **Thank You [King Borehaha](https://github.com/kingborehaha/) for:**